explosion/wheelwright/README.md

 # What is this?

-This is a magic repo that builds release wheels for explosion.ai projects.
+This is a magic Github repo that builds release wheels for Explosion AI projects.

 # How do I use it to build wheels?